Ter Stegen made his name in the Bundesliga before becoming a global superstar. - © Alexander Hassenstein

 He has not looked back since.
 Over the course of the following two seasons he played 6,107 of a possible 6,120 minutes of Bundesliga action, helping the Foals finish fourth and eighth respectively.

-A talent as prodigious as his was obviously never going to have to wait long for an international call-up and Joachim Löw duly gave him his first senior cap in a 5-3 friendly defeat to Switzerland in May 2012.
+A talent as prodigious as his was obviously never going to have to wait long for an international call-up and Joachim Löw duly gave him his first senior cap in a 5-3 friendly defeat by Switzerland in May 2012.

 If ter Stegen was disappointed to be left out of Germany's 2014 FIFA World Cup squad, that summer was nevertheless a memorable one for him as he sealed a move to Barcelona, who identified him as the ideal replacement for Victor Valdes in their possession-based game.